davf02/home-automation/domoticz/gas-comsumption/readme.md

 The original battery is a 3.2V CR2032.
 This battery can't survive more than 1-2 months in usage.
 To increase the battery life, we can replace the CR2032 by a serie of rechargeable 3XAA 1.2V batteries of 2800mAh. *Put a power voltage regulator could be a good idea.*

+*Update: I've removed one battery.
+The total voltage was effectively too high.
+With two batteries, there is nearby 2.7V which is enough.*

 ![Alt text](image/mount-2.jpg)

 ### The final result